Floating labels are problematic

 4. The animation is problematic

-Animation, even if it’s done well, could be distracting and disorientating, particularly for low confidence or visually impaired users.
-And, when zooming in, the label may disappear off screen.
+Animation, even if it’s done well, could be distracting and disorientating, particularly for low-confidence and cognitively impaired users.
+And, when zooming in, the label might disappear off screen.

 5. They have poor contrast

 Like placeholder text, floating labels have low contrast to differentiate it but low contrast text is hard-to-read.

 Depending on the design, when the label floats outside of the field, its colour will need to change.
 Otherwise the text will be lost against the background colour.

 6. They may be mistaken for a value

 People may skip the field thinking it’s completed already.
 When they submit, they will see an error which needs fixing.
 This is frustrating and time consuming.